 The Corporation has conducted environmental site assessments at all its diesel plant sites.
-At sites where environmental contamination was found and a legal obligation to remediate the site existed, the Corporation has conducted a full remediation.
-As at December 31, 2018 no new provisions for environmental liabilities, for which a legal obligation exists to remediate, have been identified by the Corporation.
-The Corporation will continue to use its Environmental Management System to monitor and assess previous and potential existing environmental liabilities on an ongoing basis.
+No new environmental contamination was found.
+As at December 31, 2020 no new provisions for environmental liabilities, for which a legal obligation exists to remediate, have been identified by the Corporation.
+The Corporation has its Environmental Management System to monitor and assess previous and potential existing environmental liabilities on an ongoing basis.
 The Corporation does not have a provision for environmental liabilities as there is no present obligation to remediate.

-25. Risk management and financial instruments
+26. Risk management and financial instruments

-At December 31, 2018, the Corporation's financial instruments included cash, accounts receivable, finance lease receivables, accounts payable and accrued liabilities, long-term debt and interest rate swaps.
-The fair value of cash, accounts receivable, finance lease receivables, and accounts payable and accrued liabilities approximate their carrying value due to the immediate or short-term maturity of these financial instruments.
+At December 31, 2020, the Corporation's financial instruments included cash, accounts receivable, finance lease receivables, accounts payable and accrued liabilities, long-term debt and interest rate swaps.
+The fair values of cash, accounts receivable, finance lease receivables, and accounts payable and accrued liabilities approximate their carrying values due to the immediate or short-term maturity of these financial instruments.